anugushravya/broken-hash/TestCase_7_Open_API.md

 ## Description

-The broken hashserve program should listen for http connections when opened through command prompt.
+The broken hashserve program should listen for Http connections when opened through the command prompt.

 ### Precondition